denv3rr/RouteNodeHandler/README.md

 ## Issues

-🚧
-If you have any problems with anything, submit issues to let me know.
+🚧 If you have any problems with anything, submit an issue to let me know.

 ## Versions

 - **Version 4.1.0:**
     - **Updates:**
         - Modularized pathfinding logic by introducing AStarPathfinder class.
         - Added detailed debugging statements with color-coded outputs for better traceability.
         - Improved gScore initialization and handling in the A* algorithm to fix pathfinding issues.

     - **Expected Output:**